jsteenbeeke/jsteenbeeke.github.io/recruiters/about-freelancing.md

 permalink: /recruiters/about-freelancing
 ---

-I am not currently a freelancer, though I am keeping this option open as a future career move, and would be happy to hear from you if you're a company located in or close to Twente and are willing to employ a freelancer for 32 hours a week.
+I am not opposed to the idea of freelancing, and if I ever quit my current job, it is very likely my next step will be to start as a freelancer.
+While this carries a significantly higher risk than regular employment, I am tempted by the freedom freelancing offers, and as such, am not likely to respond favoribly to regular job offers.

+If, however, your company:

+ * Is located in Twente
+ * Willing to work with freelancers

+Then feel free to reach out to me!